simonmackinnon/CertificationStudyNotes/AWS-SAA-Notes.md

         - This will need changing depending on what services Lambda needs to connect to
     - Serverless static site uses S3 for static content hosting, lambda for compute, etc.
     - To enable s3 to connect to api gateway on another domain, need to enable CORS for the methods that need the resource(s)
+    - Lambda@Edge can be used to run functions at a location closer to the user (lower latency, higher availability)

 ## Route 53
 - DNS General info